CryptechTest/minetest_doc_items/API.md

 One exception from the rule may be for highlighting the most important purpose of a simple item, like that coal lumps are primarily used as fuel.

-Sometimes, a long description is not neccessary because the item is already exhaustively explained by factoids.
+Sometimes, a long description is not necessary because the item is already exhaustively explained by factoids.

 For very simple items, consider using one of the template texts (see below).